Raised Garden Beds

 Time To Plant

-Because you are limited in space, we recommend planting bush type veggies whenever possible.
+Because you are limited on space, we recommend planting bush type veggies whenever possible.
 Vine type plants can take over a raised garden bed.
 You might want to plant larger plants along one edge so some of the branches can spread outside the bed.
-Get your tomato cages on early and use garden trellises.
-Try to keep as many plants as possible growing vertically, not spreading out.
+Get your tomato cages on early and use garden trellises to keep as many plants as you can growing vertically, not spreading out.

 That’s all there is to it!
 Pick a location that gets 6 to 8 hours of sunlight per day.
 Have access to plenty of water.
 The building of the beds is actually pretty straightforward.
 Then dig the holes, set them and fill them with soil.
 You’re ready to plant.
 Once you have all the materials this project can be completed in a few hours.
 Give it a try!